Christmas Cultures

 During Advent, people also prepare their houses for Christmas.
 There's lots of cleaning and people wash their windows and clean their carpets very thoroughly.
 Everything must be clean for Christmas day!

-After that the house is cleaned again and everyone also gets cleaned up and puts on their festive clothes.
-People are normally very hungry on Christmas Eve, as it is traditional that no food is eaten until the first star is seen in the sky!
+Christmas Eve is known as Wigilia (pronounced vee-GHEE-lee-uh).
+Traditionally, the house is also cleaned and everyone wore their best festive clothes.
+The main Christmas meal is eaten in the evening and is called "Kolacja wigilijna" (Christmas Eve supper).
+It's traditional that no food is eaten (or sometimes the first present opened) until the first star is seen in the sky!
 So children look at the night sky to spot the first star!
+Looking for the first star is also a reminder of the Wisemen who followed a star to visit Jesus.

-At the beginning of the meal, a large wafer biscuit called an 'Oplatek', which has a picture of Mary, Joseph and Jesus on it, is passed around the table and everyone breaks a piece off and eats it.
+At the beginning of the meal, a large wafer biscuit called an 'opłatek', which has a picture of Mary, Joseph and Jesus on it, is passed around the table and everyone breaks a piece off and eats it and says a Christmas greeting.
 Sometimes a small piece may be given to any farm animals or pets that the family may have.
-A place is often left empty at the meal table, for the Christ Child, as in the Czech Republic.
+An empty place is often left at the meal table, for an unexpected guest 'Niespodziewany Gość'.
+Polish people say that no one should be alone or hungry, therefore if someone unexpectedly knocks on the door they are welcomed.
+In some houses, the empty place is to commemorate a dead relative or for a family member who couldn't come to the meal.

 Sometimes straw is put on the floor of the room, or under the table cloth, to remind people that Jesus was born in a stable or cow shed.